joshc89/Initialise/ReadMe.md

 ### Solution

 This library provides a collection of convenience initialisers for UIKit and Foundation classes using [Parameter Objects] as [Configuration Models] for each class.
-This allows for cleaner UI.
+This allows for cleaner UI code:

 	class MyViewController: UIViewController {